revbayes/revbayes.github.io/tutorials/mcmc/index.md

 is commonly used for phylogenetic problems, and because it is similar to many other variants (which we will cover elsewhere).
-Note that MCMC and Bayesian inference are distinct animals: they have a relationship similar to that between ’optimization algorithms’ and ‘maximum-likelihood estimation.’
+Note that MCMC and Bayesian inference are distinct animals: they have a relationship similar to that between 'optimization algorithms' and 'maximum-likelihood estimation.'
 Some Bayesian inference can be accomplished without MCMC algorithms, and MCMC algorithms can be used to solve problems in non-Bayesian statistical frameworks.